myData = {

 # see what our function is up to.

-= get_url(url, out) src
+src = get_url(url, out)

-data/Wikipedia-Cities.csv found locally!
+data/Listings.csv found locally!

 Decorating!